mpascha61/CircuitPython/README.md

 ### Images

 ### Reflection
 Somewhat simple except I had to remove the code telling it to input the adafruit servo from the adafruit file because I had already moved the file to my D drive (metro drive).
+Cap touch I still don't fully understand how it detects me touching a wire vs a wire rubbing against some random surface though.